 Harcourt offers Sunday School for children K-5th grade during the 10:30am worship service.
 Twice a month, middle and high schoolers meet in an informal youth group to discuss issues related to faith and spirituality.
 Adults and college students gather seasonally for dinner and discussion around a variety of topics.

-Canterbury Kenyon invites all students, regardless of religious affiliation, sexuality, or gender identity, to convey the love of a gracious God to the world around us.
-Members of Canterbury share a meal and a simple service of Holy Communion on Mondays at 5:30pm in the Parish House.
+The Community of the Holy Spirit (CHS) invites all students, regardless of religious affiliation, sexuality, or gender identity, to convey the love of a gracious God to the world around us.
+Members of CHS share a meal and on Mondays at 5:30pm in the Parish House.
 Bible studies, game nights, and other events happen throughout the academic term.